Hans Holbein the Younger: Portraits

 Commentators differ in their response to Holbein's precision and objectivity as a portraitist.
 What some see as an expression of spiritual depth in his sitters, others have called mournful, aloof, or even vacant.
 "Perhaps an underlying coolness suffuses their countenances," wrote Holbein's 19th-century biographer Alfred Woltmann, "but behind this outward placidness lies hidden a breadth and depth of inner life".
 Some critics see the iconic and pared-down style of Holbein's later portraits as a regression.
 Kenyon Cox, for example, believes that his methods grew more primitive, reducing painting "almost to the condition of medieval illumination".
 Erna Auerbach relates the "decorative formal flatness" of Holbein's late art to the style of illuminated documents, citing the group portrait of Henry VIII and the Barber Surgeons' Company.
 Other analysts detect no loss of powers in Holbein's last phase.

 Until the later 1530s, Holbein often placed his sitters in a three-dimensional setting.
 At times, he included classical and biblical references and inscriptions, as well as drapery, architecture, and symbolic props.
 Such portraits allowed Holbein to demonstrate his virtuosity and powers of allusion and metaphor, as well as to hint at the private world of his subjects.
 His 1532 portrait of Sir Brian Tuke, for example, alludes to the sitter's poor health, comparing his sufferings to those of Job.
 The depiction of the Five wounds of Christ and the inscription "INRI" on Tuke's crucifix are, according to scholars Bätschmann and Griener, "intended to protect its owner against ill-health".
-Holbein portrays the merchant Georg Gisze among elaborate symbols of science and wealth that evoke the sitter's personal iconography.
+Holbein portrays the merchant Georg Giese among elaborate symbols of science and wealth that evoke the sitter's personal iconography.
 However, some of Holbein's other portraits of Steelyard merchants, for example that of Derich Born, concentrate on the naturalness of the face.
 They prefigure the simpler style that Holbein favoured in the later part of his career.

 Study of Holbein's later portraits has been complicated by the number of copies and derivative works attributed to him.
 Scholars now seek to distinguish the true Holbeins by the refinement and quality of the work.
 The hallmark of Holbein's art is a searching and perfectionist approach discernible in his alterations to his portraits.
 In the words of art historian John Rowlands:

 This striving for perfection is very evident in his portrait drawings, where he searches with his brush for just the right line for the sitter's profile.
 The critical faculty in making this choice and his perception of its potency in communicating decisively the sitter's character is a true measure of Holbein's supreme greatness as a portrait painter.
 Nobody has ever surpassed the revealing profile and stance in his portraits: through their telling use, Holbein still conveys across the centuries the character and likeness of his sitters with unrivalled mastery.